-Consistency with Existing Plans - Is the project consistent with the regional transportation plan and affected city and county comprehensive plans?
-If not, does the applicant discuss strategies that may help achieve consistency with such plans when possible or practicable?
+Consistency with Existing Plans - Is the project consistent with the relevant city and county comprehensive plans?
+If not, are steps proposed that will achieve consistency with such plans?

 Consideration of Impacts - Does the applicant explicitly consider the potential diversions of vehicles onto adjacent routes that could lead to congestion, safety problems, and infrastructure damage due to the imposition of tolls on particular facilities?